leonardpahlke/carbonaut/docs/content/docs/concepts/components.md

 ### Connector

-At a higher level, Carbonaut integrates data over providers (see [Data Provider docs](/docs/concepts/data-providers)), and exposes collected data over a server (see [Server API docs](/docs/reference/server-api/)).
+At a higher level, Carbonaut integrates data over providers, and exposes collected data over a server (see [Server API docs](/docs/reference/server-api/)).
 Between these two components is the **Connector** component which contains the main lifecycle of the system.

 ![carbonaut building blocks](/docs/concepts/building-blocks.drawio.png)